luitfc/hpc-apps-benchmarking-web/LAMMPS/docs/build.md

 ### Build auxiliary libraries for LAMMPS

 *Note:* if you use the packages listed below, the corresponding libraries that are located at *./lib/* must be built first.
 See more details [here](http://lammps.sandia.gov/doc/Section_start.html#start-3-3).
+Otherwise, go to next step.

 ~~~
 KIM LATTE MEAM POEMS REAX VORONOI LINALG USER-ATC USER-AWPMD USER-COLVARS USER-QMMM USER-SMD